xoo-creative/flash/README.md

 # flash ⚡️
 The faster and proper way to learn new technologies, specifically designed for software engineers.
 Power by [`flash-agent`](https://github.com/xoo-creative/flash-agent/tree/main), a parallelized, multi-agent AWS Lambda built with [LangChain](https://github.com/langchain-ai/langchain).
+Currently in `beta`.

 ## How does it work?
+Navigate to [`flash`](https://tommysteryy-flash-b4977b4fbac5.herokuapp.com/).
 Type in a new technology that you're trying to wrap your head around, and let our platform handle the rest.
 We'll generate a short (< 3 min) read that will teach you everything you need to know, starting with the context about why this technology exists, why it's popular/useful, key concepts, common usecases, and a self-contained and practical code example to get you started.

 ### Examples
 Feel free to check out our text-based examples, ordered by your current experience level.
 Obviously, the optimal experience would be if you had not used this technology before, but that is not required to enjoy `flash`.